Maurice Tornay: Life

 After a team of missionaries left for China in January 1933 he was disappointed that he did not have his chance to go with them.
 He was diagnosed with a stomach ulcer in January 1934 and had to follow a special diet – he would skip this diet while in the missions; this also prompted an operation and a subsequent period of rest.
 He had recovered enough to make his vows on 8 September 1935.
 In 1936 he requested once more to be assigned to the missions in China – and left alongside Cyrille Lattion (1909–1997) and Nestor Rouiller – and spent a month and a half before arriving in China.
 In Weixi of Yunnan Province, he completed his theological studies and his studies in local languages.
 To his brother Louis he sent a letter stating: "I will never return".
 He and his three companions also underwent courses with a doctor and a dentist.

 The path to the priesthood was now open for him and he travelled for over two weeks to Hanoi in Vietnam where he received ordination on 24 April 1938 from Bishop François Chaize; he wrote to his parents: "Your son is a priest!".
 He then received the task of teaching seminarians in Houa-Lo-Pa.
-In March 1945 saw him appointed as the parish priest of the Catholic Church at Yerkalo in southeast Tibet.
+In March 1945 saw him appointed as the parish priest of Our Lady of the Sacred Heart Church at Yerkalo in southeast Tibet.
 He braved the dangers of the Tibetan Buddhist monks who were not fond of missionaries or of ethnic Tibetan Christians in general.